michelle-cobb/ai_seo_analysis/README.md

 - **Add new bots:** Update `BOT_KEYWORDS` and potentially `GOOGLEBOT_EXCLUSIONS` in `scripts/common.py`.
 - **Change log format parsing:** The current parsing logic is based on the Kinsta access log format.
 If your access logs are formatted differently, edit the extraction logic in `aggregate_bot_traffic.py`.
+- **Use a different LLM:** Any LLM provider that supports the same API structure as required by the OpenAI Python library can be configured via `config/credentials.py`.

 ## Troubleshooting

 - **Module import errors:** Make sure you run scripts from the project root and use the `-m` flag.
 - **SFTP issues:** Check your credentials and network connectivity.
 - **Log encoding errors:** Ensure your terminal and log files use UTF-8 encoding.
+- **LLM errors:** Ensure your API key and base URL are correct and that your provider has an OpenAI-compatible API.

 ## Contributing

 Pull requests and issues are welcome!
 Please follow best practices for Python projects and keep sensitive credentials out of version control.

+## License

+MIT License